 There’s no specific release date just yet, but Xbox did reveal that 343 Industries’ Halo Infinite will be a launch title, which will no doubt whet the appetite of Master Chief fans, set to be the final chapter in The Reclaimer Trilogy.

-Xbox 2 Specs and Features – How powerful is Project Scarlett?
+Xbox Series X Specs and Features – How powerful is it?

 What kind of performance will these components bring?
-The Project Scarlett reveal trailer suggests the upcoming Xbox has 8K capabilities.
+The Xbox Series X reveal trailer suggests the upcoming Xbox has 8K capabilities.
 It also suggests Project Scarlett will be able to run games at up to 120fps, although we expect that to be while running games at a Full HD resolution at the very most.
 That, and many players won’t have displays supporting such silky-smooth refresh rates.

 Related: What is ray tracing?

 It’s perhaps not the GPU and CPU power that’s the most exciting though, with the Project Scarlett reveal trailer also confirming the new hardware will sport a next-generation SSD, which will look to reduce loading times by a significant margin.
 In fact, Xbox claims the SSD performance will be 40x superior to that of the current generation of consoles, which is mind blowing to say the least.
 This means developers will be able to create more complex open worlds without concerns that players will have to suffer tediously long waits staring at a loading screen.